Structural Measures of Resilience for Supply Chains: Overview of results for several families of networks

-We have the following cases
+We have the following cases.

-\begin{compactenum} \item If $\mu < 1$ then $\Pr [\tau < \infty] = 1$ (i.e., the process goes extinct after a finite number of steps), then the upper bound on the resilience is always finite due to \cref{lemma:gw_roots} which can be found by numerically solving \cref{eq:upper_bound_gw}. \item If $\mu (1 - x^n) > 1$, then $\Pr [\tau = \infty] > 0$ and in this case \cref{eq:upper_bound_gw} is only feasible if and only iff $x = 0$, at which case the upper bound on the resilience is 0, and the GW process is not resilient.
+\begin{compactenum} \item If $\mu < 1$ then $\Pr [\tau < \infty] = 1$ (i.e., the process goes extinct after a finite number of steps), then the upper bound on the resilience is always finite due to \cref{lemma:gw_roots} which can be found by numerically solving \cref{eq:upper_bound_gw}. \cref{fig:gw_subcritical} is an example illustrating the resilience bound. \item If $\mu (1 - x^n) > 1$, then $\Pr [\tau = \infty] > 0$ and in this case \cref{eq:upper_bound_gw} is only feasible if and only iff $x = 0$, at which case the upper bound on the resilience is 0, and the GW process is not resilient.
 If $\tau < \infty$, which happens with non-zero probability, the upper bound on the resilience is finite when $\mu > e^2$ due to \cref{lemma:gw_roots}. \end{compactenum}